Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for

-Kilonova from BH--NS mergers are another type of multi-messenger sources that astronomers expect to discover.
+Kilonovae from BH--NS mergers are another type of multi-messenger sources that astronomers expect to discover.
 In\defcitealias{zhu2020}{Paper I} \citetalias{zhu2020} \citep{zhu2020}, we have modeled the viewing-angle-dependent lightcurves of BH--NS merger kilonova in detail.
-In this second paper in the series, we study how likely the BH--NS merger kilonova can be discovered in the future and what would be the best strategy to discover them.
+In this second paper in the series, we {attempt to explain the reason for the the lack of EM identification during O3 in theory and} study how likely the BH--NS merger kilonova can be discovered in the future and what would be the best strategy to discover them.
 In addition, we also take into account the contribution of jet afterglow to study the optical emission detectability.
 The paper is organized as follows.
 The physical models are presented in Section \ref{Sec:Model}.
 Section \ref{Sec:LF} shows our simulated luminosity functions for BH--NS merger kilonovae.
 The dependence on the BH--NS system parameters and the effect of viewing angle for the kilonova luminosity function are studied in detail.
 In Section \ref{Sec:ToO}, we simulate the GW detection and subsequent EM follow-up detectability for the networks of 2nd, 2.5th, and 3rd generation GW detectors.
 Some implications for past and future GW triggered target-of-opportunity observations are also given.
 The EM detectability for time-domain survey observations is studied in Section \ref{Sec:Time_domain}.
-We also make detail calculations of EM detection rates for specific survey projects.
+We also make calculations of EM detection rates for specific survey projects.
 Finally, we summarize our conclusions and give discussions in Section \ref{Sec:Conclusions}.
 A cosmology of $H_0 = 67.8\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$, $\Omega_{\rm m} = 0.308$, $\Omega_\Lambda = 0.692$ \citep{planck2016} is applied in this paper.